 The U.S. Department of Health and Humans Services (HHS) Office for Civil Rights (OCR) administers and enforces HIPAA.
-It requires that all healthcare providers and health plans (“covered entities”), as well as their business associates, be HIPAA compliant.
-A Certified Public Accountant can verify compliance with an audit and compliance report issued under attestation standards A-C Section 315: Compliance Attestation.
+A Certified Public Accountant (CPA) can verify compliance with an audit and compliance report issued under attestation standards AT-C Section 315: Compliance Attestation.

-The reports typically express the auditor’s opinion regarding how well you comply with HIPAA’s Security Rule and breach-notification requirements as well as, when desired, the Privacy Rule.
-This checklist can help your organization reach compliance with this important regulation.
+The reports express the auditor’s opinion regarding how well you comply with HIPAA’s Privacy Rule, breach-notification requirements, and the Security Rule.

-HIPAA’s Privacy Rule is primarily concerned with the protection of patient health information, including electronic information, or e-PHI, from unauthorized access and use.
+HIPAA’s Privacy Rule is primarily concerned with protecting PHI from unauthorized access and use.
 Some of these best practices will help you achieve compliance.

-- Be sure that your patients have given you permission to process, store, and use their information
+- Be sure your patients have given you permission to process, store, and use their information

 - Review your third-party business agreements to make sure they require HIPAA-compliant handling of PHI